Top front-end and back-end javascript frameworks

 6. EmberJS

-Ember.JS is an open source, JavaScript client-side framework which is useful for developing web applications.
-It provides a complete solution containing data management and application flow to develop an application making it one of the reasons why developers prefer to use it.
-Ember.JS too uses an MVVM architecture pattern along with a command-line interface tool that helps in developing faster.
+Ember.JS is an open-source, JavaScript client-side framework that is useful for developing web applications.
+It provides a complete solution containing data management and application flow to develop an application, making it one of the reasons developers prefer to use it.
+Ember.JS also uses an MVVM architecture pattern along with a command-line interface tool that helps in developing faster.

 EmberJs - Pros and Cons - Top Front-End JavaScript Framework